-The instrument automatically switches to use any power-line voltage in these ranges: however, safe, full-power operation in each range requires different AC power-line fuses as noted in Table 3-1.
+The instrument automatically switches to use any power line voltage in these ranges: however, safe, full power operation in each range requires different AC power line fuses as noted in Table 3-1.

-Gamry Instruments attempts to ship your Reference 30k Booster configured for the power line-voltage in your area.
-The fuses installed in the Reference 30k Booster should be the correct values for the AC line-voltage prevalent in your area.
-Spare fuses appropriate for your line voltage are also included.
+Gamry Instruments has attempted to ship your Reference 30k Booster configured for the power line voltage in your area.
+The fuses installed in the Reference 30k Booster should be the correct values for the AC line voltage prevalent in your area.
+Spare fuses appropriate for your line voltage have also been included.
 If an error was made in the fuse selection, please contact Gamry Instruments or your local sales representative to get the correct fuses.

-Warning: You can damage a Reference 30k Booster by attempting to operate it with incorrect power line fuses.
-It is dangerous to plug a unit fused for operation at 100 V AC or 120 VAC into a higher voltage such as 220 V AC.
-A power-supply fault under these conditions could create a fire or shock hazard.
+You can damage a Reference 30k Booster by attempting to operate it with incorrect power line fuses.
+It is dangerous to plug a unit fused for operation at 100 V{AC} or 120 V{AC} into a higher voltage such as 220 V{AC} .
+A power supply fault under these conditions could create a fire or shock hazard.

-Caution: Operating a Reference 30 k Booster at high output current with incorrect power-line fuses can cause opening of a fuse.
-This problem is seen when operating the instrument with 115 V AC power and fuses appropriate for 240 V AC operation.
+Operating a Reference 30 k Booster at high output current with incorrect power line fuses can cause opening of a fuse.
+This problem is seen when operating the instrument with 115 V{AC} power and fuses appropriate for 240 V{AC} operation.
 Any open fuses must be replaced before the instrument will resume operation.

-Detailed instructions for changing the AC power fuse can be found in Chapter 1.
+Detailed instructions for changing the AC power fuse can be found in Chapter 1 of this Manual.

-When the Reference 30k Booster is shipped within the USA, it includes a high-current line cord.
-In other countries, you may have to replace the line cord with one suitable for your type of electrical outlet.
-Always use a line cord with a CEE 22 Standard V female connector on the instrument end of the cable.
+When the Reference 30k Booster is shipped within the USA, it includes a high current line cord.
+In other countries, you may have to replace the line cord with one suitable for your electrical outlet type.
+You must always use a line cord with a CEE 22 Standard V female connector on the instrument end of the cable.

-Only use line cords rated to handle at least 1.5 kW of power.
-The line cords supplied with personal computers are generally not rated for high-power applications.
+Only use line cords rated to handle at least 1.5 kW power.
+The line cords supplied with personal computers are generally not rated for high power applications.

-Caution: Do not use a standard computer-grade line cord.
-Some 18 AWG cords provided with most computers in the USA are only rated for 10 A (1150 W).
-Use a cord rated for a minimum of 1500 W. One suitable cord for use in the USA is Gamry part number
+Warning Do not use a standard computer grade line cord.
+Some 18 AWG cords provided with most computers in the USA are only rated for 10A (1150 W).
+Use cord rated for a minimum of 1500 W. One suitable cord for use in the USA is Gamry P/N 720-78.